kajott/TrackMeister/README.md

 - `tmcp.ini` in the currently opened module file's directory
 - a file with the same name as the currently opened module file, but with an extra suffix of `.tmcp`; for example, for `foo.mod`, the configuration file will be `foo.mod.tmcp`

+Configuration files are processed in this exact order, line by line.
+Options specified later override options specified earlier.

 The configuration files can contain multiple sections, delimited by lines containing the section name in square brackets, `[like so]`.
 The following sections are evaluated, and all other sections are ignored:
 - the unnamed section at the beginning of the file
 - the `[TMCP]` section